michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 $ chmod 400 ~/.ssh/gcloud-sshkey
 ```

+**Generate an instance template:**
+- Click on the 'Instance templates' tab
+- Create new
+- Name the template
+- Choose 8vCPU highmem as machine type
+- Choose Ubuntu 14.04 LTS as boot disk
+- Allow HTTP traffic
+- Allow HTTPS traffic
+- Under more->Disks, unclick 'Delete boot disk when instance is deleted'
+- Create

 **Generate an instance group of machines if you have not yet done so:**
 - Go to the "Instance groups" tab
 - Create instance group